FAQs: Spring 2021 at American University Washington College of Law

 Will the WCL campus be open to students?
 If so, what activities will take place on campus?

-In the Spring semester, we hope to gradually “ramp up” in-person student activity on campus.
-As the semester progresses, we hope to provide opportunities for small-group indoor study sessions and to increase the flexibility of our campus study-space reservation system.
-As springtime approaches (March/April), we hope to encourage more groups of faculty and students to use our outdoor spaces for meetings, study groups, recreation, and conversation.
+This Spring semester, we hope to gradually “ramp up” in-person student activity on campus.
+As of Feb.
+3, 2021, WCL buildings will be open for access to library materials and reserved study spaces in the Pence Law Library (find out more in the following section).
+As March/April approaches, we hope to encourage more groups of faculty and students to use our outdoor spaces for meetings, study groups, recreation, and conversation.
 We will update the community about these initiatives as the time draws closer.

 How can I reserve space to study or hold a small group meeting so I know a safe space is available for me when I come to campus?

-Due to current COVID restrictions in the District of Columbia, the Law Library and Commons will not be used as study spaces at least as the semester begins.
-However, library staff are on-site Monday to Friday during regular business hours, to provide copies and scans, and to arrange for contactless delivery of books and materials from the collection.
+Library staff are on-site Monday to Friday during regular business hours, to provide copies and scans, and to arrange for contactless delivery of books and materials from the collection.
 Contact Circulation for assistance.

 What is WCL doing to ensure that our community remains welcoming, inclusive, and supportive of students no matter where they are physically located?